jhidding/adhesion-code/adhesion_example.md

 ## Write initial conditions to file

 When we're all done, we can write the initial conditions to the output file for future reference.
 We have written an easy wrapper around the HDF5 routines, letting us write the statement in a single line.
-The wrapper can be found in the appendix.
+The wrapper can be found in the supplementary material.

 ``` {.cpp #workflow}
 std::string output_filename